 While there is no magic ticket that determines the right kind of goat fencing for your herd or terrain, there are some key aspects that will help prevent great escapes and carnage.

-The goat pen fencing must include corner and support posts that are durable enough to withstand extensive and consistent pushing upon by big and strong Billy goats as well as being used as a horn and body scratchers by the entire herd.
+The goat pen fencing must include corner and support posts that are durable enough to withstand extensive and consistent pushing upon by big and strong Billy goats and being used as horn and body scratchers by the entire herd.
 I recommend against using metal T-posts on goat pens.
-They simply give too much over time, especially when exposed to freezing and thawing of the ground as well as drought conditions.

 Use sturdy wood corner posts made out of hardwood, like locust, hickory, or oak.
 The posts should be larger than four inches in diameter for fence panel support and 10 inches in diameter for corner post and gate supports.